alexpresthus/instapy-package/README.md

 #### Package info

-Subpackage "all_implementations" contains all functions implemented for task 4.1 and 4.2 (with display and runtime functionality), and contains a folder "profiling", which contains reports for these.

-Subpackage "filters" contains modules and functions implemented for task 4.3 - 4.5.
+Subpackage "filters" contains modules and functions implemented for grayscale filter and sepia filter, utilizing numpy for image array arithmetics.

 #### Install
 Install instapy using: